Vasanthrs-dev/Evefood/README.md

 "Evefood is a revolutionary AI-powered food subscription that will make you eat healthy again, 365 days per year.
 It's tailored to your personal tastes and nutritional needs."

-## Usage

-Feel free to explore the code and adapt it for your own learning projects.